 "It is not possible to live together with Muslims because they are invading and seizing our own land day by day," he said.

-A Rohingya community leader in Maungdaw, speaking to Reuters on condition of anonymity, said he was concerned Muslims might come under attack from the newly armed recruits.
+A Rohingya community leader in Maungdaw, speaking to Reuters on condition of anonymity, said he was concerned that Muslims might come under attack from the newly armed recruits.